rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="removeAllKeyIntercepts"></a>
 ## *removeAllKeyIntercepts*

 Removes all key intercepts.

 ### Events

- No Events.
+No Events

 ### Parameters